ngneat/effects/README.md

 export class AppModule {
 }
 ```

-We can set the global config as a second parameter in the for root method.
-If we want each effect to expect an action to
+The forRoot method can take as its second parameter the global configuration.
-be returned that can be dispatched we can set the dispatchByDefault property to true.
+We can set the dispatchByDefault property to true for each effect to dispatch the resulting action.
 The default is set to false.

-This
-behavior can be overwritten on each effect as stated above.
+As stated above, this behavior can be overwritten on each effect.

 In order to register lazily loaded effects use the `forFeature` method: